 Thank you to the Kentucky Innovation Network for inviting Schedule It CEO Rebecca Wheeling to participate in the Entrepreneurial Summit in Fort Knox Oct.
 19!
 Rebecca had the chance to connect with local military personnel and share our company’s story.

-While working as independent insurance adjusters on Long Island after Superstorm Sandy, Rebecca and her husband, Bob, were only able to handle hundreds of insurance property claims that flooded in because they hired a personal scheduling assistant to map, call, schedule and document everything.
-They started Schedule It in January 2013 to make that same success achievable for other field adjusters.
+While working as an independent insurance adjuster on Long Island after Superstorm Sandy, Rebecca was only able to handle hundreds of insurance property claims that flooded in because she hired a personal scheduling assistant to map, call, schedule and document everything.
+She started Schedule It in January 2013 to make that same success achievable for other field adjusters.
+Today the Schedule It Pro software is fully automated, replacing personal scheduling assistants.

 Schedule It has been able to scale faster because of the mentors and angel investors in the area.
 It’s easy to see why Elizabethtown was recently identified as the No. 1 place in the US to start a business, with the most startups per capita.